-- 54. Based on the latest clinical evidence, revised self-isolation measures will apply to index cases and close contacts of any Coronavirus strain from Thursday 6 January 2022.
-Full guidance on updated self-isolation measures can be found on NHS Inform. - 55.
-The revised requirements are, in summary:
+56. Based on the latest clinical evidence, revised self-isolation measures will apply to anyone who receives a positive test result or is asked to isolate as a close contact of any SARS-CoV-2 (Covid-19) strain from Thursday 6 January 2022.
+Anyone who was asked to self-isolate or who received a positive test before this time should follow the guidance they received at the time (including in relation to the CNI exemption scheme where applicable - see later in this guidance for further details).
+Full guidance on updated self-isolation measures can be found on NHSInform.

+57. The revised requirements are, in summary:

-Positive Cases (regardless of vaccination status)
+Positive Cases (regardless of vaccination status):